Skip to main content

 Fellows are granted a living allowance as well as a research and travel allowance.
 Depending on their specific situation fellows may also qualify to receive a child allowance, a parental leave allowance and a relocation allowance.

 Allowances differ depending on the host country.
-The complete overview of HFSP fellowship allowances are stated in the 2025 application guidelines.
+The complete overview of HFSP fellowship allowances are stated in the application guidelines.

-HFSP fellows cannot concurrently hold an HFSP Fellowship and another paid employment position (i.e., a position supported by a salary) or another paid fellowship from another organization.
+HFSP Fellows cannot concurrently hold an HFSP Fellowship and another paid employment position (i.e., a position supported by a salary) or another paid fellowship from another organization.
 However, the HFSP Fellowship can be supplemented from other sources (e.g., from a host supervisor’s grant or from institutional funds).
 HFSP fellows may apply for and hold additional research grants themselves, provided those funds will not be used as a salary for the fellows and are to assist their conduct of the Fellowship research project as presented in the fellow’s successful application.
 HFSP fellows must devote themselves entirely to their research project in the host institution and may not engage in any other paid activity without prior agreement of HFSPO.

 The PhD must have been conferred when the fellowship is activated.